 Tiny IPA-Glazed Pulled Pork Sliders

-Get your IPA Day shenanigans started with some savory shareables.
+Get your Labor Day shenanigans started with some savory shareables.
 Whether you’re cooking with a beer or cooking with beer, you’ll definitely need an IPA in hand so let’s start there.
 These Tiny IPA-Glazed Pulled Pork Sliders are gonna go quick so make sure to get your paws on one before they’re all gone!

 It looks like this recipe is measured pinch by pinch.
 As we know, not all pinches are the same, so we had to beef up these measurements from tiny to not-so-tiny!
 Roll up your sleeves and get cookin’.